Number Formation One to Ten

 The tracker typeface

-The tracker typeface is an outlined letterform.
-The direction arrow helps the pupil to start in the correct place.
-The pupil can go over the numbers more than once, refining the motor movements by keeping inside the outline.
-They can track the numbers using coloured pencils to make practising the number formation a fun thing to do.
+The tracker typeface is an outlined letterform and has many benefits.
+Also, the direction arrow helps the pupil to start in the correct place.
+Furthermore, the pupil can go over the numbers more than once, refining the motor movements by keeping inside the outline.
+Moreover, they can track the numbers using coloured pencils to make practising the number formation a fun thing to do.

 The dotted B typeface